 Initial evidence for this research proposal was gathered by Anglia Ruskin’s Dr Nicola Walshe and Dr Elsa Lee from the University of Cambridge when they worked with CCI in 2018.
 This was set out in a recent chapter in the Research Handbook on Childhoodnature published by Springer and written with Ruth Sapsed and Jo Holland from CCI.
 It detailed how CCI artists observed how the creative activities they took part in with the children had a significant effect on the children’s wellbeing – particularly those from disadvantaged backgrounds.
 The study found artists could illustrate how their work encouraged children’s confidence and independence, as well as stimulating new evidence of creativity.
-The AHRC funding will go towards further research into CCI’s work with schools, working closely with the children and artists themselves.

 Dr Walshe said in the announcement of the award: